 And here’s the trick: The process of writing headlines can make your story ideas better.
 Give this post a read for techniques on how to brainstorm headline ideas (for example, write many different headline ideas and write them at the beginning of the workflow).

-You can start with these characteristics.
+In this post, we focus on the characteristics all great headlines share.
+We compiled five tips below.
 The next time you’re brainstorming ideas, give this list a scan.
-(I made a one-page PDF version if you want to save and print this list).
+(Here’s a one-page PDF version if you want to save and print this list.)